Mary Poppins (film): TV airings

 The ABC television network currently owns the broadcast rights to the film.
-It most recently aired on November 28, 2024, which was preceded the previous day by a 20/20 special about the making of the film, "The Untold Story of Mary Poppins", featuring previously unreleased production footage.
+It most recently aired on November 27, 2025, which was preceded the previous day by a 20/20 special about the making of the film, "The Untold Story of Mary Poppins", featuring previously unreleased production footage.

-The documentary includes conversations with Dick Van Dyke, Josh Gad, Lin-Manuel Miranda, and Walt Disney’s grandchildren.
+The documentary includes conversations with Dick Van Dyke, Josh Gad, Lin-Manuel Miranda, and Walt Disney's grandchildren.
 Julie Andrews also shared her memories of creating the original film.

+On December 13, 2025, the film made its debut on TCM in commemoration of Dick Van Dyke turning 100 years old.